If you are wondering how to teach gratitude to your kids, you’re in the right place!

 They can be big things, like health and family, or small things like your favorite chocolate bar or a beautiful sunset.

-I recommend doing this either just upon waking in the morning or right before you go to bed.
+You may want to do this either right when you wake up in the morning or just before you go to bed.
 Recent studies have shown that establishing this habit can help people get better sleep, reduce stress levels, and develop better relationships.

-You can definitely grab any old notebook to get started on this today, but I really love this beautiful and highly-rated gratitude journal instead.
+You can definitely grab any old notebook to get started on this today, but I really love this beautiful and highly-rated gratitude journal too!

 3. Share your gratitude with your kids